Guderian2nd/TrueHistoryAI/AI Rules.md

 DeployTileResourceBuildingtoSpot is VeryLow

-DeployTileMilitaryBuildingtoSpot is VeryHigh
+DeployMilitaryBuildingtoSpot is VeryHigh

-DeployTileMilitaryBuildingtoSpot is High
+DeployMilitaryBuildingtoSpot is High

-DeployTileMilitaryBuildingtoSpot is Medium
+DeployMilitaryBuildingtoSpot is Medium

-DeployTileMilitaryBuildingtoSpot is Low
+DeployMilitaryBuildingtoSpot is Low

-DeployTileMilitaryBuildingtoSpot is VeryLow
+DeployMilitaryBuildingtoSpot is VeryLow

 DeployCitytoPioneer is VeryHigh